HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 - HVAC license

-- Successful completion of HVAC apprenticeship
+- Successful completion of an HVAC apprenticeship

 - Minimum 3 years of HVAC journeyman-level experience